verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ---

 Network traffic refers to the data flowing across the network.
-In the context of this discussion, it is useful to think of network traffic from two perspectives, traffic based on direction and traffic related to component types, system or applications.
+In the context of this document, it is useful to think of network traffic from two perspectives; traffic based on direction and traffic related to component types, system or applications.
 Traffic direction is either north-south traffic, which enters and leaves the cluster, or east-west traffic, which stays within the cluster.

-First, we will discuss getting traffic into the cluster, then how traffic flows once it is in the cluster.
+First, we will discuss getting traffic into the cluster, then how traffic flows after it is in the cluster.

 ## Ingress